AmeyVijeesh/tkinter-projects/typing speed test/ReadMe.md

 # Typing Speed Tester

-This repository has a project of a typing speed tester.
+This repository has a project of a simple typing speed tester, in pure Tkinter.

 To make this, you need the Tkinter library which will act as its Graphic User Interface (GUI)